 Dive Into The Water – Auria Swimwear

 “I was at Glastonbury Festival when a friend messaged me to ask if I’d seen what Rihanna was wearing.
-I didn’t know what she was on about for a moment, and then I looked on Instagram and saw.
+I didn’t know what she was on about for a moment, and then I looked on Instagram and saw it.
 There were all these fashion bloggers asking where they could get this swimming costume, and it was mine!
-That’s all you really want, a celebrity wearing your work.
-My inner 5 year old did a high-five and I thought, I can retire happy!”
+That’s all you really want, a celebrity wearing your work.”

 Diana studied at Central Saint Martin’s, part of the University of Arts London.
-The way she tells it, she seems to have fallen in to it.
-However, you take one look at her creations and know she has an eye for detail and a finger on the pulse of what’s needed.
+You take one look at her creations and know she has an eye for detail and a finger on the pulse of what’s needed.